 Before we get to the electric smoker recipes, we need to go over the different types of electric smokers that are available.
 There are several different styles, all with different capabilities.

-These look like small refrigerators, with a door that opens to the front.
+These are similar in size and shape to compact refrigerators, with a door that opens to the front.
 There are several different types within this category.

 These are made for smoking small amounts of fish or jerky, and for adding smoke flavor to meats to be finished off in the oven.
 The Chief smokers have a permanently set thermostat that maintains a temperature of about 160 degrees Fahrenheit, which isn't hot enough for most types of smoking, and is too hot for real cold smoking.